Physical Examination Requirement

 Communicable Disease Policy

 The UNCP ATEP has established a Communicable Disease Policy for athletic training students.
 This policy outlines specific diseases and protocols for reporting contact with or diagnosis of the diseases to program personnel.
 Any student who is suspected of being infectious will be referred to the Student Health Services for evaluation.
-Students are not allowed to perform clinical rotations while infectious and must provide the Clinical Coordinator with documentation of medical clearance before resuming clinical rotations.
+Students are not allowed to perform clinical rotations while infectious and must provide the Clinical Education Coordinator with documentation of medical clearance before resuming clinical rotations.
 The policy is found in the ATS Handbook, Appendix G.

 Bloodborne Pathogen Policy